 A home network diagram is a schematic drawing of a home network layout.
-It helps you planning your home network, and figuring the best layout for it.
+It helps you plan your home network, and figuring the best layout for it.
 But home network diagrams are also used as part of network documentation.

 Most network layouts are a variation of a couple of common network designs.
 In this article, we are going to take a look at those common network diagrams.
 We are going to start with the most basic home network diagram and expand it until a full complex home network.